Cookzz/joel-bot-v2/README.md

 - As of 22nd Feb, running on node v21.7.3 without any issues.
 Recommended node version but you can use any version you'd like, can't guarantee it works though.
 - Requires the `bun` package to run.
 Make sure you have it installed (https://bun.sh/).
 - You can leave binaries folder alone.
 In index.ts, we are downloading automatically to that folder for the required binaries, so if you want to use a different binary, just replace the ones in there with your own.
+- Leave tmp folder alone, its just used to store music temp files